What are incoterms?

 PO (Purchase Order)

 A purchase Order is a commercial document issued by the buyer to the seller.
 It indicates types, quantities, and agreed costs for products or services the seller will provide to the buyer.

 Sending a PO to a supplier establishes a legal offer to purchase products or services.
 Accepting a PO from a seller usually creates a one-time contract between the buyer and seller.
 However, no contract exists until the PO is officially accepted.

 Surplus refers to any inventory, merchandise, or equipment that can no longer be sold at the Recommended Retail Price, but still possesses its value.

 This is generally the result of discontinuations, overruns, closeouts or overstock.
 Most businesses need to liquidate between 2 and 5 per cent of their products as surplus.

 For more information regarding sending a pallet delivery, please do not hesitate to get in touch.
-You can do so via our Live Chat service or by calling and speaking with us directly.
+You can do so via our Live Chat service.